infinit/memo/website/templates/pages/docs/src/markdown/reference.md

   --push-user            push the user to the Hub
   -p [ --push ]          alias for --push-user
-  --email arg            valid email address (mandatory when using --push-user) --fullname arg         user fullname (optional) --full                 include private key in order to facilitate device
+  --email arg            valid email address (mandatory when using --push-user) --fullname arg         user's fullname (optional) --full                 include private key in order to facilitate device
-                         pairing and fetching lost keys.
-  --password arg  password to authenticate with the Hub.
-Used with
-                         --full (default: prompt for password)
+                         pairing and fetching lost keys --password arg         password to authenticate with the Hub.
+Used with --full (default: prompt for password)
 ```

-Every binary follows the same semantic with the first option representing the mode of operation (a verb): `--create`, `--pull`, `--list`, `--delete`, `--export` etc.
+Every binary follows the same semantic with the first option representing the mode of operation (a verb): `--create`, `--pull`, `--list`, `--delete`, `--export`, etc.

-The name/identifier of the object on which you which to operate can be specified through the `--name` option or simply by providing it outside of any option.
-As such both lines below are equivalent:
+The name/identifier of the object on which you wish to operate can be specified through the `--name` option or simply by providing it outside of any option.
+As such both commands below are equivalent:

 ```
 $> infinit-volume --push --name personal